uw-dims/dims-finalreport/docs/source/recommendations.rst

 disparate features and one-off workarounds.
-Every major or minor version difference (e.g., 12.04.4 vs. 14.04.4 for Ubuntu Linux) or distribution difference (e.g., `Fedora vs.  RedHat Enterprise Linux vs. CentOS`_) can have implications for compatability of sub-components, be they programs, libraries, or add-ons and utilities.
+Every major or minor version difference (e.g., 12.04.4 vs. 14.04.4 for Ubuntu Linux) or distribution difference (e.g., `Fedora vs.  RedHat Enterprise Linux vs. CentOS`_) can have implications for computability of sub-components, be they programs, libraries, or add-ons and utilities.

 While this recommendation sounds simple, it is not.
 This task is made difficult